AdS gravastar and bulk-cone singularities: AdS-Schwarzschild black hole

 We will deal with the cases of the AdS-Schwarzschild black hole and AdS gravastar, and the metrics of these geometries can be put into the form of \eqref{eq:metric}.
 For the AdS-Schwarzschild black hole, the function $f(r)$ is given by \footnote{ Here we set the AdS radius to be unity, i.e., $R_\text{AdS} = 1$.
 The AdS radius is related to the cosmological constant $\Lambda_\text{AdS}$ by $\Lambda_\text{AdS} = - d (d-1)/R_\text{AdS}^2$.
 Later we use the dS radius $R_\text{dS}$, which is related to the cosmological constant $\Lambda_\text{dS}$ by $\Lambda_\text{dS} = d (d-1)/R_\text{dS}^2$.}

 The horizon is located at $r = r_h$, which satisfies

 For AdS gravastar, we shall use the function $f(r)$ in \eqref{eq:gravastar-f}.

 We would like to examine the structure of bulk geometry from the viewpoints of dual CFT.
-We put a CFT on $S^1 \times S^{d-1}$, where $S^1$ corresponds to the thermal cycle.
+We put a CFT on $\mathbb{R}_t \times S^{d-1}$.
 We examine the retarded Green function of scalar operator

 where $H(t)$ is the Heaviside step function.
 The Green function may be computed from the propagator of bulk scalar field on AdS-Schwarzschild black hole.
 In order to see the behavior of the bulk propagator, we examine null geodesics and wave equations in this Section.
 It is known that the retarded Green function has two types of singularities, see, e.g. \cite{Hubeny:2006yu}.
 One type is the ordinary light-cone singularity as